metaaa/css-cheatsheet/README.md

 #### Positioning the background image

-- Background-position is a shorthand for background-position-x and background-position-y, which allow you to set the different axis position values individually.
+- Background-position is a shorthand for `background-position-x` and `background-position-y`, which allow you to set the different axis position values individually.
-- The background-position property allows you to choose the position in which the background image appears on the box it is applied to.
+- The `background-position` property allows you to choose the position in which the background image appears on the box it is applied to.
 This uses a coordinate system in which the top-left-hand corner of the box is (0,0), and the box is positioned along the horizontal (x) and vertical (y) axes.
-- The default background-position value is (0,0).
+- The default `background-position` value is (0,0).
 - You can use keywords, length, percentages, mixed values, and a 4-value syntax in order to indicate a distance from certain edges of the box — the length unit, in this case, is an offset from the value that precedes it.
   ```css
   /* Keyword values */